eidolon-ai/eidolon/scripts/scripts/sql_baseline/README.md

    poetry run python scripts/sql_baseline/main.py benchmark
    ```

    Utilize the `--help` flag for additional options, including parallelism settings.
 A parallelism level of 100 is recommended for local execution, providing efficient and insightful trends without the need to run the entire suite.
-Testing between 100 to 300 tests is sufficient for clear trend analysis.
+Testing between 100 and 300 tests is sufficient for clear trend analysis.

 ## Understanding the Results